Home » Blog » World’s Top 10 Richest Sports Leagues: The Billion Dollar Powerhouses

 Top Sponsors: TATA, Jio, MRF

-With an estimated $18.5 billion in revenue (2025), the IPL ranks second in the world among sports leagues.
-From its high-octane T20 format to celebrity team owners and passionate fans, the IPL blends entertainment and athleticism like no other.
+In just over 15 years, the Indian Premier League has become a global phenomenon – the only cricket league to challenge the economic dominance of American sports.
+With an estimated $18.5 billion in business valuation (2025) and $9.5 billion in revenue (2023), the IPL ranks second in the world among sports leagues.
+From its T20 format to celebrity team owners and passionate fans, the IPL blends entertainment and athleticism like no other.

+A major reason behind its success lies in its record-breaking media rights deal, worth $6.2 billion for the 2023–2027 cycle, making it one of the most valuable broadcasting agreements in sports history.
 Franchises like the Mumbai Indians and Chennai Super Kings are now household names, commanding valuations rivaling global football clubs.
 The IPL has proven that India’s sporting power is beyond the field in the sports business.

 Read more: The Contribution of the IPL To The Current Sports Landscape